Execute a Circuit | Online Help | Qntrl | Circuit

 Test/Execute a Circuit

-Once you configured your circuit, you have two options:
+Once you configured your circuit, you have three options:

 • Provide a name for the execution in the Name field.
-This name will be used in Execution logs while recording the details aiding in troubleshooting and auditing.
-If you do not provide a name, an execution name will be autogenerated.
+This name will be used in Execution logs and is useful for tracking, troubleshooting, and auditing.
+IIf left blank, a name will be auto-generated.

 • Click Run to initiate the execution.

-1. You can monitor the execution’s progress in real-time.
+Once execution begins, you can monitor the progress in real time.

 Notes